RICCIARDI-Adrien/Web_Site/README.md

 # Web Site

-My personal web site hosted at http://adrien-ricciardi.pagesperso-orange.fr
+My old and obsolete personal web site.
+You can browse it [here](http://ricciardi-adrien.github.io/Web_Site).
-This is a fully-static web site that needs only a HTTP server to work.
+This is a fully-static web site that only needs a HTTP server to work.